 Of course, the first person to connect the dots that Lois’ son may not be her fiancee’s is Luthor, who captured a snooping Lois on his yacht.
 Luthor’s motivations in this movie are the same as they were in past movies.
 He continues to be obsessed with really weird land deals and wants to create a new continent made of Kryptonian crystals that he stole from Superman’s Fortress and kryptonite taken from a museum.
 It’s just a ridiculous scheme, which is, of course, foiled.

 Another issue with the film is that Superman never throws a punch.
 He rescues the plane Lois is on to re-emerge from his absence and we see him saving people all over the world, but then he gets hit with Kryptonite and Luthor takes advantage of it with a wildly long, uncomfortable beatdown to lead into the third act.

 I actually enjoy Brandon Routh as Superman here.
-Putting him in the role as a extension of Reeve’s performance was a good choice, but his performance is hampered by the movie’s portrayal of him as a super emo piñata.
+Putting him in the role as an extension of Reeve’s turn as the Man of Steel was a good choice, but his performance is hampered by the movie’s portrayal of him as a super emo piñata.
 Spacey’s Luthor chews up every scene he’s in.
-And Kate Beckinsale as Lois makes me pine for Margot Kidder, which is not something I ever thought would happen.
+And Kate Bosworth as Lois makes me pine for Margot Kidder, which is not something I ever thought would happen.
 She just has no charisma and, really, looks like she’s barely out of high school.